http://address/httputils-command?arguments.

 There is no response body.

-shell or something close; I'll refer to it as shell.
+or something close; I'll refer to it as shell

 HttpUtilsShellHack discusses how to enable this command and the risks involved.